theblaisecode/FlexBox/README.md

 - A 3-column card design using CSS Flexbox Layout
-- A 5 box design using CSS Grid Layout
+- A 5-box design using CSS Grid Layout

 ## The Design